eggpi/mc886/code/README.md

 `youtube.seer.sqlite` in this repository.

 The script `moz_kmeans.py` implements the algorithm described in this document.
-It a relative hit rate bias of 1.0, and hierarchical clustering with k = 6.
+It uses a relative hit rate bias of 1.0, and hierarchical clustering with k = 6.
 Be advised that the code, having been through constant change in the past weeks, is... disorganized, to say the least.
 Its dependencies are opencv (for their k-means implementation), matplotlib and numpy.